vertigo-dk/BlackLED/README.md

 # BlackLED
-Software for the BlackLED controller
+Software for the BlackLED controller Ofelia

 ## Introduction
 Code for the Teensy 3.1/3.2 running the BlackLED controller.
 Compatible with Arduino IDE.